Scthe/nanite-webgpu/README.md

 First, we will see some screenshots, then there is (not even complete) list of features.
 Afterward, I will link you to a couple of **demo scenes** you can play with.
 In the FAQ section, you can read **my thoughts about Nanite**.
 Since this file got a bit long, I've moved usability-oriented stuff (stats/GUI explanation, build process, and unit test setup) into a separate [USAGE.md](USAGE.md).

-> EDIT 16-08-2024: I've rewritten significant parts of this README once I had more time to look through it.
-And I've written [Frostbitten hair WebGPU](https://github.com/Scthe/frostbitten-hair-webgpu) meantime #self-promo.
+> Be sure to check out my [Frostbitten hair WebGPU](https://github.com/Scthe/frostbitten-hair-webgpu) (hair rendering and physics in a web browser) too.

 ![scene-multiobject](https://github.com/user-attachments/assets/ef4c8476-bf30-4241-96d0-a354efa0dea1)